 Graduates of this program are eligible to apply for the National Council Licensure Examination - Practical Nursing (NCLEX-PN).
 Upon successfully passing this examination, the graduate can function under the supervision of a registered nurse and/or a physician and work in hospitals, doctor's offices, nursing homes, and other healthcare agencies.
-Information about the cost of the program is included in the nursing application packet or may be obtained from the Office of Admissions.
+Information about the cost of the program is included in the nursing application packet.